Macroolithus: Discoveries

 Macroolithus eggs were first discovered in Southern China by the pioneering Chinese paleontologist Yang Zhongjian.
 He described the remains of several fossil eggs from that region in 1965.
 Working prior to the advent of modern fossil egg parataxonomy, he gave them names as species of Oolithes, a now-defunct name that was formerly used for various types of fossil eggs.
 In 1975, Chinese paleontologist Zhao Zikui prototyped the modern parataxonomic system, creating a hierarchical system of oofamilies, oogenera, and oospecies.
 Zhao placed Yang's O. rugustus into the new oogenus, Macroolithus, splitting it into two oospecies, M. yaotunensis and M. rugustus.
 He also suggested that the American oospecies "Oolithes" carlylensis (which is now classified in a different elongatoolithid oogenus, Macroelongatoolithus) be recombined as Macroolithus carlylensis.

 In 1991, the Russian paleontologist Konstantin Mikhailov introduced the modern classification of fossil eggs based on Zhao's parataxonomic naming system.
 He classified "O." carlylensis in the oofamily Spheroolithidae, but otherwise followed Zhao's 1975 classification of Macroolithus.
 In 1994 he named M. mutabilis, a new oospecies of Macroolithus, based on remains discovered in Mongolia.

 In 2000, a fourth oospecies, "M." turolensis, was described by Spanish paleontologists Olga Amo-Sanjuán, José Ignacio Canudo, and Gloria Cuenca-Bescós based on material from Spain.
 However, when new material of this oospecies was uncovered in 2014, it was moved into its own oogenus, Guegoolithus, which was furthermore moved to Spheroolithidae.

 In 2005, eggs possibly attributable to M. yaotunensis were discovered paired inside the pelvis of a fossil oviraptorid skeleton.
 In 2008, Chinese paleontologists Cheng Yen-nien, Ji Qiang, Wu Xiao-chun and Shan Hsi-yin discovered a pair of eggs representing the first in China to contain embryonic remains of oviraptorosaurs.
 Both eggs were referred to M. yaotunensis.
 The fourth oospecies, M. lashuyuanensis, was described in 2009 by the Chinese paleontologists Fang Xiao-si, Li Pei-xian, Zhang Zhi-jun, Zhang Xian-qiu, Lin You-li, Guo Sheng-bin, Cheng Ye-ming, Li Zhen-yu, Zhang Xiao-jun and Cheng Zheng-wu.

+In 2025, an additional clutch of Macroolithus yaotunensis was discovered from the Qiupa Formation, which was conjectured to be eggs laid by Yulong mini, the only oviraptorid from the same formation.